Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

-We all work to ease our concerns upon retirement, and with adequate financial planning through the NPS scheme, investors can rely on a substantial corpus for the post-retirement phase.
+Everyone works to ease their concerns upon retirement, and with adequate financial planning through the NPS scheme, you can rely on a substantial corpus for the post-retirement phase.
 It helps individuals satisfy their expenses while allowing them to build a corpus via market-linked returns that can be used during their retirement.
 The Government of India sponsored the NPS scheme, launched in January 2004, for government employees.
-In 2009, this scheme was availed by rest of the working population, including those who work in the unorganized sector.
+In 2009, this scheme was availed by the rest of the working population, including those who work in the unorganized sector.

-The NPS is regulated and administered by the Pension Fund Regulatory and Development Authority (PFRDA) which defined the scheme as a market-linked voluntary contribution that professional fund managers manage.
+The Pension Fund Regulatory and Development Authority (PFRDA) regulates and administers the NPS, which defines the scheme as a market-linked voluntary contribution that professional fund managers manage.
 When an individual retires, they can withdraw a part of the corpus in a lump sum and use the remaining, which is at least 40% of the contribution, to buy an annuity to secure a regular income even after retirement.

 The NPS is a useful scheme for anyone who wishes to start planning for retirement early and has a low-risk tolerance.
 A regular pension (income) in retirement would surely be advantageous, especially for individuals who retire from private-sector jobs.

 A systematic investment like this can significantly impact your living after retirement.
-Salaried people who seek to maximise their 80C deductions may also examine this approach.
+Salaried people who seek to maximize their 80C deductions may also examine this approach.

 The NPS allows systematic and flexible investments via two different types of accounts: Tier 1 accounts and Tier 2 accounts.
 The account opening for the NPS flows by generating a unique Permanent Retirement Account Number (PRAN) issued to every subscriber.
 Both fund management and contribution to the scheme are made via the PRAN.
-But what is tier 1 and tier 2 in NPS?
-Let’s find out
+Let us find out about Tier 1 and Tier 2 in NPS:

 This voluntary savings account allows subscribers to withdraw when needed.
 This account can be opened with a minimum deposit of ₹250.
 However, the contributions made to the NPS Tier 2 account are not eligible for a tax deduction.
 It is mandatory to have a Tier 1 account in case you wish to open a Tier 2 account.